akmalsoliev/dataiku_multi_sheet/README.md

 3. Insert name of the folder in `Label` and select `Filesystem` as a storage location (preferably `filesystem_folder`). `Partioning`: `Not partioned`

 **NOTE:** Label is the name of the folder, that will be required as an input.

+## How to use:
+Import the package to your `Library` section either using `Git` > `Import Git`.
+Open up your notebook and import using:
+`from dataiku_multi_sheet import xlsx_constructor`
+Upon receiving 'Job is completed!' please check assigned folder for an Excel file.

+## Params:
+:param: file_name: Name of the Excel file to be created.
+:param: folder_name: Name of the folder where the Excel file will be exported to.
+NOTE: Please make sure that the folder exists.
+Follow README.md for more information.
+:param: sheet_names: List of sheet names to be created in the Excel file.
+It is a list of strings.
+:param: dataframe_list: List of DataFrames to be exported to the Excel file.
+It is a list of DataFrames.
+:return: None